-I am a senior lecturer in the Law, Letters, and Society program at the University of Chicago.
-I offer courses on law and political economy, and I also regularly teach in the Classics of Social and Political Thought sequence in the Social Sciences Core.
+Sarah Johnson is Director of Undergraduate Studies and Assistant Senior Instructional Professor in the Law, Letters, and Society program at the University of Chicago.
+She also regularly teaches in the Classics of Social and Political Thought sequence in the Social Sciences Core.

-Prior to joining the Law, Letters, and Society program, I was a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago and a visiting assistant professor in the Department of Law, Jurisprudence, and Social Thought at Amherst College.
-I studied political theory at Bryn Mawr College and the University of Chicago, where I earned my Ph.D. in 2015.
+Prior to joining the Law, Letters, and Society program, she was a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago and a visiting assistant professor in the Department of Law, Jurisprudence, and Social Thought at Amherst College.
+She studied political theory at Bryn Mawr College and the University of Chicago, where she earned her PhD in 2015.

 LLSO 29065/PLSC 23065 Early Theories of Capitalism

 LLSO 28036/PLSC 28036 Karl Marx: Early Writings

 LLSO 28038/PLSC 28038/FNDL 21815 Karl Marx: Capital, Volume 1